Hwanseon Cave

 Hwanseon Cave (환선굴) is a cave located in Gangwon province, South Korea.

 Description

-Hwanseon Cave is the longest limestone caves in Korea, with 6.2 km of known passages and a total suspected length of 8 km, 1.6 km of which are visited by over 1 million people per year.
+Hwanseon Cave is the longest known limestone cave in Korea, with 6.2 km of known passages and a total suspected length of 8 km, 1.6 km of which are visited by over 1 million people per year.
 In 1966 the South Korea government designated this cave and a neighboring cave not open to the public, Gwaneum cave (관음굴), National Monument 178.

 Hwanseongul was opened to the public in 1997.